SummaryRead the full fact sheet

 On this page

 Extreme heat can affect anybody.
-Those most at risk are older people, young children and people with a medical condition.
+Those most at risk include older people, young children and people with certain medical conditions.

 People most at risk of heat-related illness